 A majority of India’s toy imports were China-made before the coronavirus pandemic: the number reduced 45 per cent from $451.71 million in 2018-29 to $246.74 million in 2021-22.
 According to data from India’s Commerce and Industry Ministry, Chinese products comprised 71 per cent of the overall imported toys in 2020-21.
 The figure came down to 62 per cent during 2021-22.

 Industry experts said toy imports have decreased due to the rise in basic customs duties, from 20 to 60 per cent in February 20202.
-India last year banned the sale of toys not certified by the (BIS).
+India last year banned the sale of toys not certified by the Bureau of Indian Standards (BIS).
 This meant that all toys sold in India had to be certified by the bureau after mandatory product testing, including for units abroad.

 “No company from outside India has taken BIS certification so far.
 This has reduced our imports.
 As far as micro small and medium entrepreneurs are concerned, they are having dedicated research and development centers at their manufacturing units now.
 Moreover, the share of India’s exports in the international market too increased,” said Ajay Aggarwal, president of the Toy Association of India (TAI).